cs411-alawini/fa24-cs411-team012-411impact/Final Report.md

 - **Driver State Management:** Implementing tables or fields to track driver availability, on-trip status, or break times would make the system more realistic and efficient.

 ## 10. Final Division of Labor and Teamwork Management
+In every phase of the project, we shared and distributed responsibilities among us.
+Each member was involved in different aspects of the work at one or another part of the process.
+For example, while one worked on database schema design, another implemented the backend logic, and the third handled the user interface.
+A bit later in the process, we readjusted roles: some members switched to testing and debugging, while others fine-tuned queries and performance optimization.

 ---